 We spent only 3 1/2 weeks in Ubud, but by the time we got there we were eager for some fun children’s activities.
 We managed to find a Ceramics studio, Sari Api, that was willing to teach a small “private class” for my two girls, and a friend’s two children.
 The fee was 150,000 Rp per child for the small group, and they were able to complete a few projects that they could have eventually taken home (after letting it dry for...

 Our driver, Dewa, told us that the Mother Temple of Besakih was not to be missed.
 He had a few pit stops planned along the way—one being a coffee plantation, Satria Agrowisata.
 We don’t drink coffee or tea, but we didn’t want to be rude.
 After all, it still sounded like an interesting thing to learn about—so off we went!
-We parked at the entry and then walked down simple trails that lead us past coffee plants and other various...
+If you love drinking coffee, you may also want to purchase fun mugs that you can use at home or at the office....

 We arrived at Pura Tanah Lot, a unique temple located directly on the ocean in Southwest Bali, in the early evening.
 This temple is built on a rock formation that is surrounded by ocean when the tide is up, and is a popular place at sunset.
 Our driver/guide/friend, Dewa, dropped us off at the gates, and off we went to explore inside the vast grounds.
 There were rows and rows of vendors with a surprisingly great variety of wares!
 We were...